iotaledger/integration-services/README.md

+# WIP
-# Work in progress and will evolve as IOTA core tools develop and ENSURESEC project requirements update
+Work in progress and will evolve as IOTA core tools develop and ENSURESEC project requirements update
 # Setup the E-Commerce Tools

 ## 1. Copy .env file